 Free to advertise

 (2 week listing)

-I want to advertise a different sort of opportunity, such as an open call for artists, a competition, opportunity to sell work or studio for rent etc. Can I advertise this on Creative Opportunities?
+I want to advertise something different, like an open call for artists or a competition - can I advertise this on Creative Opportunities?

 We cannot advertise these kind of opportunities, as we can only advertise specific job vacancies or internships on Creative Opportunities.

 For competitions, selling work, studios for rent etc, please contact the Arts Student Union for further details.

 If you are interested in our students for work placements as part of their course, please use the enquiry form of the relevant course.

 For fashion work placements for students as part of their course, please contact LCF Student Careers.

 If you are interested in delivering workshops, talk and CV checks on behalf of your company, please check Events to get involved.